oneChifu/users/README.md

 If you have Docker and Docker Compose installed, you can use Docker to build and run the project.
 Follow these steps:

 1. Open a terminal and navigate to the root folder of the project.
+2. Run the command `docker-compose build --no-cache` to build the project.
-2. Run the command `docker-compose up -d` to run the project in daemon mode.
+3. Run the command `docker-compose up -d` to run the project in daemon mode.
+4. Go to the server folder, run command `cd server/` and run migrate.js file by command `node migrate.js` for the database migrations of collections
-3. Open your browser and go to `http://localhost:8080` to see your frontend project.
+5. Open your browser and go to `http://localhost:8080` to see your frontend project.
+6. To stop containers, run the `docker-compose down` command.

 ## Directory Structure